-At PS1 Pluralistic School, we emphasize the joy of reading.
-PS1 students are surrounded by books, and they read for both pleasure and purpose.
+At PS1 Pluralistic School, we emphasize all aspects of reading.
+PS1 students read for pleasure, for information, and for learning.
 Young students begin elementary school with a range of reading and pre-reading abilities and we accommodate all levels.
-We understand that reading development is not a linear process and although, reading may appear to be “magic” in its development, it is the result of a complex multi-faceted process of learning.
-Our teachers are trained in the Columbia University Teachers College Reading Workshop model, whose purpose is to help students become life-long, confident readers.
-Our teachers use a combination of phonics and whole language approaches to ensure the development of skills.
+Reading development is not a linear process and although, reading may appear to be “magic” in its development, it is the result of a complex multi-faceted process of learning.
+Our teachers are trained in the Columbia University Teachers College Reading Program.
+This includes phonemic awareness, phonics, reading fluency, vocabulary, and reading comprehension strategies.
 Reading is scheduled into the classroom routine and encouraged as a daily at-home activity.
 We define Reading proficiency as the student’s ability to access print accurately and fluently and to relate what he or she reads to vocabulary and content knowledge to ensure comprehension.

 At PS1, every student is an author.
 For the youngest students, dictation and transitional spelling help them express their ideas in writing right from the start.
 It is our goal that children find their voice as a writer.
-Learning grammar and spelling is integrated into the writing process, rather than acting as a stumbling block to self-expression.
-Throughout our program, students keep journals, participate in our Writers Workshop program and become expressive poets.
 Our teachers are trained in the Columbia University Teachers College Writing Workshop model founded on the work of Lucy Calkins and Donald Graves.
 At PS1 writing is an essential tool for making meaning.

 SPEAKING AND LISTENING

 PS1 students develop into confident and articulate public speakers (even those who may be shy and quiet).
-Gaining confidence and comfort expressing one's thoughts and opinions are integrated into every aspect of the curriculum.
-The sharing of ideas and active listening is central to the schools mission of pluralism.
-Whether communicating with teachers or peers, in small groups or in front of an audience at all-school Circle Time, students are encouraged to articulate their thoughts, to listen to one another and to build upon each others’ ideas.
+Gaining confidence and comfort expressing one's thoughts and opinions is integrated into every aspect of the curriculum.
+The sharing of ideas and active listening is central to the school's mission of pluralism.
+Whether communicating with teachers or peers, in small groups or in front of an audience at all-school Circle Time, students are encouraged to articulate their thoughts, to listen to one another and to build upon each other’s ideas.
 It is a core belief at PS1 that civilized discourse is an essential element of a democratic society, and that these skills must be taught and nurtured throughout childhood.

-A Social Studies theme is often the connecting question or concept in a Cluster’s transdisciplinary study; informing classroom activities, Learning Expeditions, Literature, Geography, and more.
+A Social Studies theme is often the connecting question or concept in a Cluster’s transdisciplinary study, informing classroom activities, Learning Expeditions, Literature, Geography, and more.
 Social Studies themes follow a developmental trajectory.
-The youngest students learn about things that are close to them, such as families, identity, and heritage, and as the children get older their circles expand to the wider Los Angeles community, then California, the Unites States, and our global community.
-This developmental trajectory follows students' widening awareness of themselves in relation to the rest of the world.
+The youngest students learn about things that are close to them, such as families, identity, and heritage, and as the children get older their circles expand to the broader Los Angeles community, then California, the United States, and our global community.
+This developmental trajectory follows students' widening awareness of themselves with the rest of the world.
 The social studies values we focus on throughout a child’s school experience are IDENTITY, STEWARDSHIP, CITIZENSHIP, COMMUNITY AWARENESS, SOCIAL JUSTICE, ENVIRONMENTAL AWARENESS, and GLOBAL AWARENESS.

 We take a three-pronged approach to our science curriculum that follows the Next Generation of Science Standards (NGSS).
-The majority of the design and engineering work occurs in The Studio, our STEAM space.
-Just as Social Studies can be the theme of an interdisciplinary unit, so can a science concept.
-Students learn to observe, record, hypothesize, examine and experiment to develop their scientific problem solving.
-The school addresses a broad scientific theme every year, and the themes rotate on a two-year cycle between Physical/Earth Science and Life Science.
-Within these broad themes, teachers may choose an area of focus.
+The majority of the design and engineering work occurs in The Studio, the majority of the disciplinary core ideas lessons happen in the classroom.
+Students learn to observe, record, hypothesize, examine and experiment to develop their scientific problem-solving skills.
+The school addresses a broad scientific theme every year, and the themes rotate between Physical/Earth Science and Life Science.
+Within these broad themes, NGSS are chosen, and clusters follow the associated learning goals.
 Students maintain detailed science journals that they use to record their science learning and retain throughout their years at PS1.

 SOCIAL AND EMOTIONAL LEARNING

 Social and Emotional Development is ingrained in the DNA of PS1.
 Since 1971, fostering caring, responsible students who treat each other ethically has been a central goal.
 Our school environment provides an emotional safety net for children to be willing to learn and take risks.
 Everyone must feel “I Am Somebody” in order to be a contributing member of the community.
 We focus on knowing and working to bring out the best in each child to help develop the best version of themselves.
 From the Youngers to the Olders, children are taught interpersonal reasoning.
 Teachers value time spent in this pursuit on par with academic learning.